12 Stunning Sedona Hikes with Spectacular Views

 More info & pics from the Teacup/Sugarloaf Trail

 Airport Mesa is one of 4 Sedona hiking vortex sites.
-Returning Sedona visitors likely already know about the vortex.
-And, if you have never visited Sedona before, you will likely know what a vortex site is before you leave.
-Pick up any visitor’s brochure, browse through a local paper, or stop in a specialty shop and you are bound to come across the term at some point.
+Returning Sedona visitors likely already know about vortexes.
+And, if you have never visited Sedona before, you will likely know what a vortex is before you leave.
+Pick up any visitors brochure, browse through a local paper, or stop in a specialty shop and you are bound to come across the term at some point.
 A vortex is basically believed to be an area of intense concentrated energy rising from the earth.
 Each vortex supposedly can provide healing & energy balancing to whomever comes across it.

-Airport Mesa is a masculine vortex (vortexes are either masculine or feminine), which means that you may feel energized or motivated.
-Feminine vortexes (like Cathedral Rock) are said to be great for those seeking relaxation.
-Airport Mesa also happens to be one of the most stunning hikes scenery-wise, with 360 degree views of many prominent formations.
+Airport Mesa is a yang masculine vortex (vortexes are masculine or feminine), which means that you may feel energized or motivated.
+Feminine yin vortexes (like Cathedral Rock) are reportedly great for those seeking relaxation.
+Airport Mesa happens to be one of the most stunning hikes scenery-wise, with 360 degree views of many prominent formations.
 This hike is not one for scaredy cats as there are some really steep narrow sections in the beginning, so be forewarned.
 Recently saw a few people mountain biking and not quite sure how they survived!

-Difficulty: Moderate (not much elevation gain, but feels long with the summer heat)
+Difficulty: Moderate (not much elevation gain, but feels long especially with the summer heat)

-Distance: 3.5 mile loop (Note you may have to park in the overflow lot and complete a short side trail to get to the main trail, adding an extra 1.2 miles to your total).
+Distance: 3.5 mile loop.
+Note you may have to park in the overflow lot and complete a short side trail to get to the main trail.
+This will add an extra 1.2 miles to your total).

 Location: Airport Rd Sedona, AZ 86340

 More info & pics on the Airport Mesa Loop trail

 5. Fay Canyon